 Another man then hustled up.
 It was the only backpack up there.

-My red mochila came flying down from the roof and hit the ground, as I was in no position to catch it.
+As I was in no position to catch it, my red backpack came flying down from the roof and hit the ground.
 The conductor yelled:

-I did not mind that the bag came swooping down and crashing on the pavement.
-I was just happy to have retrieved it.
-I retorted:
+I didn’t mind that the bag came swooping down and crashing on the pavement as I was just happy to have retrieved it.
+So I retorted:

 ¡No problemo.
 Gracias!